top of page

 • Premium contractors like Sun Vault Roofing may continue to offer manufacturer Limited Lifetime warranties against manufacturer defects (e.g., early shingle granule loss or wind uplift) that are transferable one time, when you sell your property.

-Ready to Understand—and Extend—How Long Your Roof Last?
+Ready to Understand—and Extend—How Long Your Roof Lasts?

 Whether you’re in year one or twenty, Sun Vault Roofing helps you protect your investment.
-We offer roof inspections, long-term warranties, and solar-ready roofing backed by top manufacturer credentials.
+We offer roof inspections, long-term warranties, and premium solar roofing backed by top manufacturer credentials.

 📞 Call 608-608-1082 or schedule your free consultation.